The Ultimate Guide to Overwintering Dahlias

 Mulching for Protection

 Mulching is one of the best ways to protect dahlias over the winter.
-Mulch acts as insulation, stabilizing soil temperature and shielding the tubers from freezing conditions.
+Mulch acts as insulation, stabilising soil temperature and shielding the tubers from freezing conditions.

 Opt for organic materials such as straw, shredded leaves, or wood chips for your mulch.
 Aim for a layer that is at least 4-6 inches thick, covering all areas where your dahlias are planted.
 A well-mulched garden can retain moisture and form a protective barrier against harsh winter weather.